stylemistake/runner/README.md

 **Q:** Isn't Bash itself fundamentally a task runner?

-**A:** No, it's not.
-Bash is a generic scripting language for unix systems.
+**A:** No, it is not.
+Bash is a generic scripting language for unix.
 You can write a script which can handle some basic stuff.
 But if it does a lot of *independent* tasks, then you have to write boilerplate code to run them individually or in parallel.
 This library makes it very easy to do